 top of page

-With school closures, canceled activities, and social distancing, let's choose to focus on the positive: the silver lining is that this is actually a great opportunity to spend quality time with our kids.
+This time of year, many are tiring of school and homeschool.
 Throw away the worksheets and busywork; instead embrace Life Schooling and have fun learning together!
 Here are 40 ideas for exploration alongside your kids.

 1. Read-aloud in the morning and at bedtime (here are 10 Tips for Read Aloud Success)